Bachelor of Accounting

 What you need to know first

-NCEA Level 3 with 3 subjects at Level 3 (14 credits in each of 3 approved subjects)
+NCEA Level 3 with 14 credits in each of three approved subjects

-10 credits at Level 2 or above in literacy (5 in reading, 5 in writing)
+Literacy: 10 credits at Level 2 or above (5 in reading, 5 in writing)

 University Entrance as specified by NZQA, or equivalent for international students

-Applicants aged 20+ without University Entrance may be admitted based on ability to complete requirements
+Applicants aged 20+ without University Entrance may be considered on a case-by-case basis

 What sort of industry will this job lead to